tspence/swashbuckle-doc-tools/src/SdkGenerator/PatchNotes.md

 * Workato SDK improvements
 * Converted project to nullability for type checking
-* New module for complete patch notes generation
+* New build module in Project schema to generate complete patch notes ("PatchNotes")
+* New build module in Project schema to copy current swagger file to designated location ("CopySwagger")
 * Ability to compare against two distinct URLs to diff a test/staging site against production

 # 1.3.15